Terradue/api/source/data/concepts/terminology.rst

 Type
 """"

-Within an index, the entries are defined by one type.
+Within an index, the :ref:`entries <entry>` are defined by one type.
 A type is a logical category/partition of your index whose semantics is defined according to a :ref:`metadata model <metadatamodel>`.
-In general, a type is defined for entries that have a set of common fields.
+In general, a type is defined for entries that have a set of common properties.
 One of the common type is ``Geo&Time`` that specifies spatial and temporal properties for an entry.

 .. _entry: